spacetelescope/jwst/docs/jwst/refpix/arguments.rst

 *  ``--refpix_algorithm``

-The ``refpix_algorithm`` argument is only relevant for all NIR full-frame data, and can be set to 'running_median' (default) or 'sirs' to use the Simple Improved Reference Subtraction (SIRS).
+The ``refpix_algorithm`` argument is only relevant for all NIR full-frame data, and can be set to 'median' (default) to use the running median or 'sirs' to use the Simple Improved Reference Subtraction (SIRS).

 *  ``--sigreject``